sminnee/silverstripe-staticsiteconnector/README.md

 ##### Title

-This rule takes the content of the crawled-site's &lt;h1&gt; element, imports it into the SiteTree.Title field which forms your imported page's &lt;title&gt; element
+This rule takes the content of the crawled-site's &lt;h1&gt; element, imports it into the `SiteTree.Title` field which forms your imported page's &lt;title&gt; element.

 * __Field Name:__ `Title`
 * __CSS Selector:__ `h1`